Pork Slaw Skillet Recipe

 - 2. In a large bowl, combine the flour and water until smooth.
 Stir in the vinegar, sugar, mustard, Worcestershire sauce, salt, celery seed and pepper; pour into the skillet; add vegetables.

 - 3. Cook and stir over medium heat until mixture comes to a boil.
 Cook and stir for 2 minutes or until thickened and vegetables are crisp-tender.
-Top with pork; cover and cook until a meat thermometer reaches 160°.
+Top with pork; cover and cook until a thermometer reaches 160°.
 Yield: 4 servings.

 Reviews for Pork Slaw Skillet